 While rhinoplasty or septoplasty won’t cure your allergies, some types of surgery, which focus on function more than form, can make your allergy symptoms a little more bearable.
 If you have a deviated septum and allergies, breathing through your nose can be particularly challenging when an allergen triggers an attack.
 Septoplasty can correct your deviated septum, opening up the airway.
 Keep in mind that you can have a deviated septum without having allergies or you can have allergies without a deviated septum.

 In some instances, your surgeon can reduce the size of the turbinates inside your nasal passages or remove polyps, or growths, from inside the nose, which can improve your breathing, particularly when you’re suffering from allergies.
 Reducing the turbinates or removing polyps won’t cure allergies, but it can help you breathe easier, in the midst of allergy season and throughout the year.

 Don’t let seasonal allergies keep you from getting the nose you want.Dr.
 Jeffrey Epstein, a double board certified facial plastic surgeon and otolaryngologist, can help you learn more about your options.
-Dr. Epstein has practices in Miami and New York City.
-For an appointment, call (305) 666-5884 in Miami or (212) 759-3484 in New York.
+Dr. Epstein has practices in Miami.
+For an appointment, call (305) 666-5884 in Miami.